srikanthm79/cf-ai-content-moderation/README.md

 ```

 The threshold value determines the minimum severity level at which content is considered inappropriate.
 For example:
-- Setting to 2 means content with Low severity or higher will be flagged
+- Setting to 2 means content with Low or Meidum or higher will be flagged
 - Setting to 4 means only Medium and High severity content will be flagged
 - Setting to 6 means only High severity content will be flagged